Amy Berkower, Chairman of Writers House

 Kumkum describes her greatest strength as the humility she experiences when sitting with a woman who is seeking transformation. www.aboutmotherhood.com.

-Barbara Marcus, President of Random House Children's Books
+Barbara Marcus, President and Publisher of Random House Children's Books

 Ellen McLaughlin, award-winning author, playwright, and actor